 This is story of a stranger that became a lover, then a stranger again.

-And song that once was ours and now I carry as mine.
-And it feels appropriate that the song is called bloom because some beautiful things are just a season.
+A story of a song that once was ours, and now I carry as mine.
+And, it feels appropriate that the song is called bloom because some beautiful things are just a season.

 Shall I write it in a letter?